LCO2 washing process as a method for complying with the legally regulated measures for protecting firefighters from hazardous substances

 I. The PPE as a source of danger

 Hazardous substances are released during fire incidents.
 Most recently, the study conducted by the Heyrothsberge Institute for Fire and Disaster Protection for the Standing Conference of the Ministers and Senators of the Interior of the Federal States proved that PAHs are also involved.
 PAHs have been shown to have a high carcinogenic effect and are also skin resorptive.
 The relevant EU Regulation 1272/2008 and EU Directive 2004/37/EC on the protection of workers from the risks related to exposure to carcinogens or mutagens at work therefore classify PAHs as carcinogens.
 Contamination with PAHs must therefore be avoided.
-The TRGS 551 emphasizes in this respect that even in the case of "small-area and short-term skin contact with PAHs (...) a high risk from skin contact vor[liege]."
+The TRGS 551 emphasizes in this respect that even in the case of "small-area and short-term skin contact with PAHs (...) poses a high risk of cancer through skin contact".

 State-of-the-art PPE, properly used, reduces the risks to firefighters in the field.
 However, it becomes massively contaminated when used during a fire incident and thus becomes a source of danger itself.
 Recent studies confirm that significant concentrations of PAHs are detectable in the face fabrics as well as the membranes of PPE after use.
 Through contact of the PPE with the skin, PAHs can be absorbed by the body to a considerable extent when the PPE is used again.